 Dr. Gray is a founding member and president of Green Community Vision Inc., a non-profit organization aimed at increasing environmental consciousness and environmental activism within minority communities and has worked with the Sierra Club, The Nature Conservancy, West Harlem Environmental Action, Harlem Grown, and a variety of organizations within New York City on environmental advocacy.
 He also raised over $95k in his 2017 campaign for City Council for District 9 (Harlem, NY), where he highlighted issues of food insecurity, environmental injustice, affordable housing, and education.

 A recipient of numerous awards/honors, he was the 2009 Finger Lakes Environmental Film Fellow, the 2011 Graduate Scholar for the International Conference on Climate Change, the 2015 New York State Bar Association Environmental Law Fellow, the 2016 Inaugural Pace-NRDC Food Law Extern, and a 2017 New York State Pro Bono Scholar.
 He also served as the 2011 Visiting Professor of Ethics at Seoul Christian University in Seoul, South Korea.

 Dr. Gray splits his residency between Harlem, NY and Dallas, TX and serves as a board member for Mercy for Animals and Green the Church, The Shamayim V’Aretz Institute, and Creaturekind.
-He has traveled to over 70 countries and in his free time he enjoys wine tasting and photography.
+He has traveled to over 80 countries and in his free time he enjoys wine tasting and drone photography.